nvaccess/nvda/user_docs/en/userGuide.md

 |enabled |A braille cursor will be shown on the braille display, indicating the system caret, system focus and the review cursor.|
 |disabled |System caret, system focus and review cursor will not be indicated in braille.|

-Note: the braille cursor does not apply to the selection indicator.
-The selection indicator will always be shown on the Braille display.

 ##### Blink Cursor {#BrailleSettingsBlinkCursor}

+This option allows the braille cursor to blink.
+If blinking is turned off, the braille cursor will constantly be in the "up" position.
+The selection indicator is not affected by this option, it is always dots 7 and 8 without blinking.

 | . {.hideHeaderRow} |.|
 |---|---|